 A lowly programer turns to the control room and says quietly, “Mike, take a look at this”.

 Mike, the A.A. and number two in command appears in the control room.
 He has been assisting Him from almost the beginning.
 Mike has seen His wrath.

 “Sir, look at the monitor.”

 Beautifully brilliant reds, oranges and yellows swirling, moving, melting and reforming until multiple mushroom shaped clouds fill the screens.
 Gone is the beautiful blue spheroid

 “I want new programmers.”
 Mike announces.

 “The monitors, look at the monitors!”
 He shouts as he replays the beautifully brilliant reds, oranges and yellows swirling, moving, melting and reforming into multiple mushroom shaped clouds fading to a blank screen.

 The programers In unison, “We see, Sir, very pretty.”

 Mike from the control room, “This is directly from the Boss.
 If you don’t get the program to work this time, you will join all of your predecessors.
-The failure of Project Genesis is not an option.
+The failure of PROJECT GENESIS is not an option.
 You are the best, your processors are the best, your operating systems are the best.
-The goal is a program that runs continuously throughout eternity.
+The goal is a program that runs continuously through eternity.
 Begin!”